 \section{Multicoloring triangle-free induced subgraphs of the triangular lattice}

 A finite triangle-free induced subgraph of the triangular grid will be called a {\em hexagonal graph}.

-In a similar way than the method used by Havet~\cite{hav01}, i.e., starting from a degree 3 vertex in a 'corner' of the graph and exploring the configurations around it for proving that a handle from $\mF$ is present, we can prove the following: \begin{theorem} Let $G$ be a hexagonal graph.
+In a similar way to the method used by Havet~\cite{hav01}, i.e., starting from a degree 3 vertex in a 'corner' of the graph and exploring the configurations around it to prove that a handle from $\mF$ is present, we can prove the following: \begin{theorem} label{handle} Let $G$ be a hexagonal graph.
 For each of the following three families of handles we have $\core_{\mF}(G)=\emptyset$:

 \begin{enumerate} \item $\mF=\{P(2)\}$; \item $\mF=\{P(4), PP(3)\}$; \item $\mF=\{P(6), PP(3), PP(4), PP(5), S(5,2,1) , H(1,2,4,2,1)\}$. \end{enumerate} \end{theorem}